aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Important Point:**

-* Merge Sort isliye use kiya gaya kyunki data bada hone par performance better rehti hai
+* Merge Sort is used because it performs significantly better on large datasets

 ---